Heidelberg VIEW Club

 Heidelberg VIEW Club was formed in 1987.

 Heidelberg VIEW Club is a unique club with a unique history.
-We celebrated our 30th Birthday in 2016
+We celebrated our 35th Birthday in October 2022

 Heidelberg VIEW Club meets at The Manningham Club in Bulleen on the second Wednesday of the month.